behzadhaki/discogs-youtube-dl/README.md

 # discogs-youtube-dl

 The python codes available through this project can be used to collect releases from Discogs.
-For each release, if there is a video link available, the most popular video will be downloaded
+For each release, if there is a video link available, the audio from the video will be downloaded

 ## Dependancies